timeflux/burst/README.md

 #### _Steady_ decision engine

-Based on the _Pearson_ engine, this method uses a different decision process
+Based on the _Pearson_ engine, this method uses a different decision process.

 | Setting | Description  | Default |
 |---------|--------------|---------|